Welcome to the Crime Lab! Here you will find information about cyber crimes and what happens to people who commit them.

 Cyber Crimes: Identity Theft

 Identity theft is when you use someone else's personal information and pretend to be them.
-It can happen offline as well as in Cyberspace.
+It can happen offline as well as in cyberspace.
 Cyber criminals will often commit identity theft in order to steal money from someone's bank account or buy things with their credit cards.
 Even simply pretending to be someone else when you're in a chat room or using someone else's credit card without their permission are forms of identity theft.

 Identity theft is a major cyber crime and is punishable by several years in prison and fines up to $250,000.
 It can take a long time for a victim to recover from the attack, and sometimes they never get everything back that was stolen from them.
-To protect yourself from identity theft, you should be extremely careful with the information you share in Cyberspace, and never share any personal information.
+To protect yourself from identity theft, you should be extremely careful with the information you share in cyberspace, and never share any personal information.

 If a Web site requires credit card or bank account information, always check with a trusted adult to help you verify if the site is trustworthy and secure.
 Never use someone else's credit card without their permission.
 Fortunately many banks and credit card companies provide protection against identity theft, but you can never be too careful!